-3.2.7 Road safety audit
+3.2.7 Safe System audits

-Road safety audits carried out in accordance with the NZTA Road safety audit procedures for projects shall be provided for the design phase of all publicly accessible roads in the Queenstown Lakes District.
-Post construction road safety audits may be required at Councils discretion.
+Safe System audits carried out in accordance with the NZTA Safe System audits procedures for projects shall be provided for the preliminary design phase at resource consent of all publicly accessible roads in the Queenstown Lakes District.
+Detailed design and post construction safe system audits may be required at Councils discretion.